Decluttering

 Get a box of Magic Erasers.
 Run your Magic Eraser under the water to get it good and WET.
 Ring it out only a little so it’s not pouring but still solidly wet.

 Wear cleaning gloves.
+This is not good for your skin.
 Take your eraser and scrub each scuff/ pencil mark/ mystery marks/ boogers/ whatever damage your wall has taken off with your eraser.
 If you’ve never done this, you will be amazed at how much the eraser can do.
 When you are done, many surfaces will look like you freshly painted them with all those scuffs gone.

 Okay, back to business: The Basement